When we launch new products and features, it’s easy to immediately get hyper focused on the top line metrics.

 - Others find their aha moment and fall in love!

 These user personas are not surfaced in metrics like average conversion.
 To be able to understand exactly what patterns are driving your metrics – you need what we call Behavioral Cohorting.
-Behavioral Cohorting helps you instantly create segments of users based on any combination of actions taken (or not) in the product.
+Behavioral Cohorting—a type of behavioral analytics—helps you instantly create segments of users based on any combination of actions taken (or not) in the product.
 It has become the new standard in product and user insights because it helps you clearly correlate user actions with product outcomes.
 It’s how companies like Hubspot, PayPal and Twitter are building empathy with their users at scale.

 In this post, we will define cohorts and behavioral cohorts, show you how to use them and provide a simple template for putting them to use in your product.